animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - Explore the documentation.
 - Book a strategy call.

-**(Source: Samu Kovács, YouTube Transcript, "A $7,000,000/yr B2B YouTube Strategy", 22.06.2026, https://www.youtube.com/watch?v=g2YXRjG87pE.)*
+*(Source: Samu Kovács, YouTube Transcript, "A $7,000,000/yr B2B YouTube Strategy", 22.06.2026, https://www.youtube.com/watch?v=g2YXRjG87pE.)*

-### Step 4 — Identify Anonymous Visitors
+### *Step 4: Identify Anonymous Visitors*
 - Identify companies and prospects visiting your website after engaging with YouTube content, then use LinkedIn for targeted outbound outreach.

 > **⚠️ COMPLIANCE CHECKPOINT:**
+>
 > While visitor identification tools like RB2B provide high-intent sales data, their use is strictly regulated.
 >
-> **US Traffic:** Generally permissible, but ensure your Privacy Policy explicitly mentions "Third-party identification and data enrichment." <br>
+> - **US Traffic:** Generally permissible, but ensure your Privacy Policy explicitly mentions "Third-party identification and data enrichment." <br>
-> **EU/UK Traffic (GDPR):** Person-level identification of "anonymous" visitors without explicit consent is often prohibited. <br>
+> - **EU/UK Traffic (GDPR):** Person-level identification of "anonymous" visitors without explicit consent is often prohibited. <br>
-> **Action:** Configure your identification tool to **Exclude EU/UK IP addresses** or trigger only after the user has accepted "Marketing Cookies" via your consent banner. <br>
+> - **Action:** Configure your identification tool to **Exclude EU/UK IP addresses** or trigger only after the user has accepted "Marketing Cookies" via your consent banner.
+>
 > *(Source: Adam Robinson, YouTube, "The ONLY Way to Build a $1M+ SaaS in 2026", 24.03.2026, https://www.youtube.com/watch?v=aaBZ3f5TViQ.)*

 #### Procedure